-Based off of this, I continue to stand by my rehab guidelines of full, pain free passive range of motion and immediate weightbearing after a vertical longitudinal meniscal repair.
-The literature is screaming this same thing at us but we continue to ignore their calls and revert to the 90’s!
+Based on this, I continue to stand by my rehab guidelines of full, pain-free passive range of motion and immediate weightbearing after a vertical longitudinal meniscal repair.
+The literature is screaming this same thing at us but we continue to ignore their calls and revert to the ’90s!

 What do the surgeons that you work with recommend?
 Are any of them still recommending rehab guidelines based on outdated research?
 Comment below and let me know, I want to hear what the rest of the country is seeing!

 Learn How We Evaluate and Treat the Knee